joeappleton18/-advanced-database-systems-2022/sessions/week_7/README.md

       { $out: "regions" }
     ]).toArray()
 ```
->> An example of how to run set up a aggregation pipeline using the node driver.
+>> An example of how  to set up a  aggregation pipeline using the node driver.
 Notice how I've chained `toArray()` to the `aggregate` function.
 This is needed otherwise the aggregation does not resolve.
 [A painful few hours were spent finding this out](https://stackoverflow.com/questions/49835278/mongodb-node-js-out-with-aggregation-only-working-if-calling-toarray)

 - Create models for each of the collections we created above.
 You may want to add some validation.
 Remember, we use the singular name of each collection to define our model: